9 Marks of a Calvinist Cult #7 (thought-reform)

 "Predestination" means God has preplanned which sinners go to heaven, and He causes all things to work out just as He planned.
 [Correct definition: God has preplanned what happens to people who become believers, and anyone can believe.
 And if they do - if they choose to put their faith in Jesus as Lord and Savior - God promises (predestines) that they will reach glory in the end, bring Jesus glory, and have their bodies redeemed one day.
 That's what predestination is!
 It's not about who believes or how they believe, but about what happens after someone believes.
 And anyone can.]

-"Election" is the same as predestination.
+"Election" is the same as Calvinist predestination, about God predestining who goes to heaven."
 [Correct definition: Election is about God choosing people not for salvation but for certain roles, jobs, and responsibilities after they get saved.
-God doesn't choose who is going to believe, but He does choose that everyone who believes gets the responsibilities and blessings reserved for believers.]
+God doesn't choose who is going to believe, but He does choose that everyone who believes gets the responsibilities and blessings reserved for believers.
+Note: Sometimes "election" is really just about Israel, about them being chosen by God to be Jesus's bloodline and the first to receive the gospel and being given the job of spreading the gospel (until they rejected it, causing God to turn to the Gentiles instead).]

 "Faith" is something God injects into the elect to make them believe in Jesus.
 You have to be given faith by God in order to believe in Jesus.
 [Correct definition: Faith is our decision to believe in Jesus, to trust Him, take Him at His word, and submit ourselves to Him.]